ViMaL010/GDG-Trident/README.md

 - **Frontend**: React with Vite for optimized performance
 - **Backend**: Node.js with Express.js RESTful API
 - **Database**: Firebase Firestore for scalable document storage, complemented by MongoDB
-- **Authentication**: Multi-provider authentication using Firebase Auth & JWT
+- **Authentication**: Using JWT
 - **File Storage**: Firebase Storage for document and media uploads
-- **AI Processing**: Google Cloud AI for skill assessments and fraud detection
+- **AI Processing**: Google Vision for OCR, Gemini Chatbot for interactions, and Google Cloud AI for skill assessments and fraud detection.
 - **Payments**: Razorpay API for secure and efficient transactions

 ![Technical Architecture Diagram](./images/technical-architecture.png)